bvbohnen/X4_Customizer/Documentation.md

  * 1.24.8
    - Ignore error when a ship's loadout engine macro is not found (occurs for base game ships that use dlc engine loadouts).
    - Fixed error in Rescale_Ship_Speeds when adjusting variation in a ship group with only one ship.
+ * 1.24.9
+   - Added the "shorten_xpaths" setting, allowing generated xpaths to use a // prefix.